lakefishingman522/365-entertainment-Movie-Webapp/README.md

 ### Project 1 under Suven Coding Internship

+You can view Live Preview <a href="https://yashitanamdeo.github.io/365-entertainment-Movie-Webapp/"> Here </a>

 <ul><li>Designed an HTML-CSS frontend template including following modules like header containing navigation links and site logo with embedded CSS properties. </li>
 <li>Body content or section with movies details sorted and displayed according to genre and footer with copyright info.</li>
 <li>365 Entertainment has a javascript search module to search for any movies within the webpage and show the result with their category.</li>